Gohpeijia/VHACK2026-LawChat/README.md

 > **Snap a letter.
 Ask a law.
 Know your rights.**
 >
-> An AI-powered multilingual civic assistant that helps every Malaysian understand government documents and their legal rights — in BM, English, Mandarin, and Tamil.
+> An AI-powered multilingual civic assistant that helps every Malaysian understand government documents and their legal rights — in multiple languages.

 ---